Anakha-18/Java-Pattern-Programs/README.md

 # Java-Pattern-Programs
 Basic java programs to practice loops

-# Hollow Rectangle Pttern Program in Java
+# Hollow Rectangle Pattern Program in Java
 This is a simple Java program that prints a hollow rectangle star pattern.
 The program uses loops to create the border of the rectangle with stars ('*'), leaving spaces inside to make it hollow.
 # Code Explanation:
 1. Variables: